Glossary

 Session plan

-A driver-side planning artifact created by /eforge:plan.
-It captures scope, acceptance criteria, risks, and other dimensions before being converted into build source.
+A driver-side planning artifact created by the generic eforge-plan planning entry under .eforge/session-plans/.
+It captures planning type/depth, an optional executive summary, scope, acceptance criteria, risks, assumptions, skipped dimensions, readiness, and other dimensions before /eforge:build converts a ready file into build source.

 Tier